403kam/454/README.md

+(Note: App does not fully work as the database is shut down)
 # CIS-454: Software Implementation @ Syracuse University during Spring 2023

 ## Project made by: Konnor Mascara, Jon Templeton, Yunjae Jung, Matt Dickson